 Equity release on buy to let properties

-However, arranging an equity release mortgage on a buy to let property is not the same as remortgaging to release equity from your home.
+However, arranging an equity release mortgage on a buy-to-let property is not the same as remortgaging to release equity from your home.
 Whilst remortgaging lets you unlock some of the capital tied up in your property, equity release is a specific type of later life mortgage for people aged 55 and older.

-So, it’s important to understand how equity release works before deciding on this option for your buy to let property.
+So, it’s important to understand how equity release works before deciding on this option for your buy-to-let property.

-Can I get equity release on a buy to let property?
+Can I get equity release on a buy-to-let property?

-Once the money has been released, it can be used to repay your buy to let mortgage.
+Once the money has been released, it can be used to repay your buy-to-let mortgage.
 Any remaining cash can be used however you choose.

 Unless you choose to repay some of the interest, there are no repayments to make.
 Compound interest is added to the loan and only repaid once you have died or moved into residential care.
-At this point your tenant will be required to leave your property as it will be sold to repay the debt.
+At this point, your tenant will be required to leave your property as it will be sold to repay the debt.

-With buy to let equity release you never have to worry about the debt being greater than the value of your property, as you are protected by the Equity Release Council’s no negative equity guarantee.
+With buy-to-let equity release, you never have to worry about the debt being greater than the value of your property, as you are protected by the Equity Release Council’s no negative equity guarantee.
 You just need to check that your lender is a member of the ERC.

 However, as the loan is repaid from the sale of your rental property, it will reduce the value of your estate and any inheritance you leave to family.

-How much equity can you release with a buy to let lifetime mortgage?
+How much equity can you release with a buy-to-let lifetime mortgage?

-The amount of equity you can release as a landlord with a buy to let lifetime mortgage depends on your age and the value of your property.
+The amount of equity you can release as a landlord with a buy-to-let lifetime mortgage depends on your age and the value of your property.
 As with equity release on residential properties, the older you are, the more you can borrow.

-It’s also likely that the maximum percentage you can borrow of the property value will be less than a residential only use.
-Therefore, when looking at equity release calculators make sure it’s a specific equity release buy to let calculator.
+It’s also likely that the maximum percentage you can borrow of the property value will be less than a residential-only use.
+Therefore, when looking at equity release calculators make sure it’s a specific equity release buy-to-let calculator.

-Each company will have their own lending criteria but in general you should expect the following:
+Each company will have their own lending criteria but, in general, you should expect the following:

 Eligibility criteria for equity release on rental properties